Dedicated To Helping You Overcome Legal Hurdles After An Injury

 I Put Clients First

-My work as an attorney is completely focused on helping injured individuals recover the compensation they deserve.
-Larger firms often let cases languish as they juggle heavy caseloads.
-I emphasize personal attention and clear communication throughout, so you are always aware of what is happening in your case.
+My work as an attorney is focused entirely on helping injured individuals recover the compensation they deserve.
+Larger firms often let cases sit while managing heavy caseloads.
+I emphasize personal attention and clear communication throughout the process so you always know where things stand.

-Contact me to schedule a free, no-obligation consultation with an experienced workers’ compensation lawyer.
-I will review the facts of your case and recommend the best course of action.
-I represent residents of Dare County and throughout the Outer Banks.
+Contact me to schedule a free consultation with a workers’ compensation attorney serving Dare County and throughout the Outer Banks.
 Call 252-489-2200.